GregT2207/currency-conversion/README.md

 ## Usage notes
 When viewing raw JSON data your browser may display the number wrong due to floating point number behaviour.
 The Network tab will show the correct figure being returned.

+Feature tests are provided, api key is needed in the .env.testing also.